radumarias/rencfs/README.md

   pick up
   the new zeros bytes written on truncating by increasing the size.
 If content is smaller the read would stop and end-of-file of the actual content, so this would not be such a big issue
-- What kind of metadata does it leak: close to none.
+- **What kind of metadata does it leak**: close to none.
 The filename, actual file size and other file attrs (times, permissions, other flags) are kept encrypted.
 What it could possibly leak is the following
     - If a directory has children, we keep those children in a directory with name as inode number with encrypted names of children as files in it.